kohkimakimoto/BackgroundProcess/README.md

 $manager = new BackgroundProcessManager();
 $process = $manager->loadProcess($key);

-// If a process specified by the key dosen't exist, loadProcess returns null. if (!$process) {
+// If a process specified by the key dosen't exist, loadProcess method returns null. if (!$process) {
   echo "Not working process $key";
 } else {